ankurshrivastava11/DwollaWeatherApp/README.md

 How to build and run the HTML Interface:
 1. This interface is developed using <a href="https://maven.apache.org/">Maven</a>.
 2. Pull the project into the workspace.
-3. Run the project as Maven generate-resources to install the dependencies.
-4. Run the project on server.
+3. Run the project on server.
-5. Enter the location and click on Check Weather.
+4. Enter the location and click on Check Weather.
-6. The result is displayed.
+5. The result is displayed.

 How to build and run the Command Line Interface:
 1. Pull the project into the workspace.